 The vitamins found in both olives and olive oil have been shown to reduce the risk of Alzheimer’s disease, osteoporosis, heart disease, and strokes.
 They also fight inflammation, and they contain a compound called oleocanthal, which has been shown to fight certain types of cancer cells.

-Be aware however that, if you are hoping to get these health benefits from olive oil instead of olives, you need to purchase actual olive oil and not a knockoff.
+Be aware however that, if you are hoping to get these health benefits from olive oil instead of olives, you need to purchase quality olive oil.
 Extra virgin olive oil, extracted without heat or chemicals from pure, cold-pressed olives, is considered the gold standard of olive oils and has an extremely low acidity level.
 It also can have an extremely high price tag.
-But studies have found that many olive oils marketed as extra virgin are actually fake.

-All of me wants all of you to be olively informed, so protect yourself from these oily imposters by reading the label carefully, avoiding oils packaged in clear, flimsy bottles, and look for a batch date indicating when the oil was produced.
-If the label doesn’t provide one, chances are it is a fraudulent, and potentially unhealthy, olive oil pretender.
+All of me wants all of you to be olively informed, so protect yourself from oily imposters by reading the label carefully, avoiding oils packaged in clear, flimsy bottles, and look for a batch date indicating when the oil was produced.

-The one eternal truth on which both the olive lovers and the olive haters can agree is that nothing is more heartbreaking than fake olive juice.
+The one eternal truth on which both the olive lovers and the olive haters can agree is that nothing is more heartbreaking than lousy olive juice.